KimJoon93/JAVA_Excel_Parsing/README.md

          show both String Value and NumericValue by "if else" syntax.
 Because what is formula?
 It has to make NumericValue.
 I can make them to show "-1" if there are problem in Formula, but

 - Lastly, date has to be converted.
-First I didn't check the date but when I tried to import to Database, I saw weired number.Then
-I realized I should convert to data format.
+First I didn't check the date, but when I tried to import to Database, I saw weired number.Then I realized I should convert to date format.
     ```
     case XSSFCell.CELL_TYPE_NUMERIC:
                         	if(columnindex==14 || columnindex==27){